JasonXing/eCryptfs/README.md

 1. To Fully Understand Details about Why eCryptfs Is Developed and How eCryptfs Works.

-2. My Thinking in eCryptfs and Other Implementations on eCryptfs.
+2. My Thinking and Other Implementations on eCryptfs.